 Plus this healthy vegetarian aubergine (otherwise known as eggplant) summer salad has a delicious citrus dressing to go along with the refreshing yoghurt topping.
 It is the ultimate light go-to lunch for the warm weather we’ve been having recently here in the UK.
-It can be served warm or cold and can even be prepared ahead of time.
+Plus, it can be served warm or cold and can even be prepared ahead of time.
 It can also be served as a side dish, even if just the baked aubergine slices.

-The recipe is super simple and can be whipped up in around 30 minutes (and honestly, that’s just the baking time; the rest of the recipe takes about 5 minutes to throw together).
+The recipe is super simple and can be whipped up in around 30 minutes (and that’s just the baking time; the rest of the recipe takes about 5 minutes to throw together).
 And, if you want to make this salad a bit more filling then I’d suggest adding some of your favourite grain.
 Pearl barley or Freekeh are my personal favourites and can be prepared in the time it takes to prepare the baked aubergine.

 More often than not though, I omit the grains and stick to a lighter version for the perfect summer salad.

 I think aubergine is fairly underrated too.
 With a fairly unique texture, aubergine definitely can have the ‘love it or hate it’ effect.
 Obviously, I am on the side of love!

 They can be roasted, boiled, steamed, fried, grilled etc cooked aubergines.
 And are super versatile – from dips to sides, to stews to this summer salad – wink!
 In fact, if you’d prefer – feel free to grill your aubergines for this salad instead of baking for a delicious, smoky flavour.